 Each year we become more deeply engaged in the effort to bring peace with justice to Israel and Palestine, even sending teams to Israel and the Palestinian territories to learn firsthand about peacemaking efforts in the Holy Land.
 And we frequently participate in interfaith dialogue so that we may have a greater understanding of those who believe differently than ourselves – to gain respect for our differences, and to see what deeper humanity connects us as well.

-In addition to these outward activities, we are often encouraged by our current pastors, Rev. Dr. Steve Hyde and Rev. Dr. Leah Grundset Davis, to turn our thoughts inward to our spiritual growth.
+In addition to these outward activities, we are often encouraged by our pastor Rev. Dr. Leah Grundset Davis, to consider how following Jesus transforms us and the world.
 Church members deepen their prayer lives through contemplation, silence, and other spiritual practices.
 And our Sunday School classes and Bible Studies have long been committed to an intellectually challenging scriptural scholarship, while still remaining respectful of all persons’ intelligence and autonomy.

 Worship, though varying slightly over our history, is always a mix of the new and the old, of contemplation and of joyful expression – reflecting our commitment to spiritual diversity.
 It is warm, uplifting, and stirring, drawing forth the best from everyone in the community.

 It may seem that we have our hands in a little bit of everything, moving from one ministry to the next.
 This is only because we see all our efforts as contributing to one great mission: the furthering of God’s love and justice in the world.
 Wherever we are, and wherever the hearts of our congregation are drawn, we hope to make the world the way that God always intended it to be.

 We celebrated our 60th anniversary in March 2019 and we move forward in hope!